mideyolu/DataScience/Machine Learning/rainfall-prediction/README.md

    - Evaluated the performance of each classifier using metrics such as accuracy, Jaccard Index, F1-Score, and LogLoss.

 4. **Comparison and Analysis:**
-   - Compared the performance of different classifiers.
+   - Compare the performance of different classifiers.
+   - Provide insights into why certain algorithms performed better or worse.

 ## Directory Structure